rajatsachdeva/C_PROGRAMMING/KandR/README.txt

         C Programming By K & R
 *******************************************

-    1. Chapter 1 - Introduction
+    1. Introduction
-    2. Chapter 2 - Types, Operators and Expressions
+    2. Types, Operators and Expressions
     3. Control Flow
     4. Functions and Program Structures
     5. Pointers and Arrays